VineethaMullapudi/raviLogin/README.md

 deploy to container option
 poll scm
-only responds to changes in git
+only responds to changes in git only